Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift

 The set of source models trained on the seven available datasets were then transferred to four target datasets; BBBC039~\cite{ljosa_annotated_2012}, Hoechst~\cite{arvidsson_annotated_2023}, S\_BIAD895~\cite{von_chamier_democratising_2021} and DSB2018~\cite{caicedo_nucleus_2019} (a fluorescent only subset of the data science bowl 2018 challenge).
 The target datasets were chosen based on two criteria, firstly, for the quality of their ground-truth annotation, to allow for realistic performance evaluation scores.
 Secondly, the performance of models transferred to the target dataset should have some differentiation.
-Model differentiation allows for proper investigation of transferability metrics.
-If all the models transferred to a dataset perform equally then ranking becomes obsolete.
+Model differentiation allows for proper investigation of ranking metrics.
+If all the models transferred to a dataset perform equally then ranking becomes obsolete and hard to evaluate.

-\textbf{Instance Segmentation.} We trained nuclei instance segmentation models on five datasets; BBBC039~\cite{ljosa_annotated_2012}, HeLaCytoNuc~\cite{de_helacytonuc_2024}, Hoechst~\cite{arvidsson_annotated_2023}, S\_BIAD895~\cite{von_chamier_democratising_2021} and SBIAD1410~\cite{hawkins_rescu-nets_2024}.
-The source models were then transferred to the test sets of four target datasets BBBC039~\cite{ljosa_annotated_2012}, Hoechst~\cite{arvidsson_annotated_2023}, S\_BIAD895~\cite{von_chamier_democratising_2021} and one additional dataset S\_BIAD634~\cite{kromp_annotated_2020} was introduced.
-S\_BIAD634 is a dataset of nuclei images of normal and cancer cells from different tissue origins and sample preparation types.
+\textbf{Instance Segmentation.} We trained nuclei instance segmentation models on five datasets; BBBC039~\cite{ljosa_annotated_2012}, HeLaCytoNuc~\cite{de_helacytonuc_2024}, Hoechst~\cite{arvidsson_annotated_2023}, S\_BIAD895/SB-895~\cite{von_chamier_democratising_2021} and SBIAD1410~\cite{hawkins_rescu-nets_2024}.
+The source models were then transferred to the test sets of four target datasets BBBC039~\cite{ljosa_annotated_2012}, Hoechst~\cite{arvidsson_annotated_2023}, S\_BIAD895/SB-895~\cite{von_chamier_democratising_2021} and one additional dataset S\_BIAD634/SB-634~\cite{kromp_annotated_2020} was introduced.
+S\_BIAD634/SB-634 is a dataset of nuclei images of normal and cancer cells from different tissue origins and sample preparation types.
 The dataset comprises of 42 $1024\times 1280$ training images and 37 $1024\times 1280$ test images.
 Once again Target datasets were chosen with the same two criteria for instance ground-truth quality and differentiable model performance under transfer.
 For details on training of instance segmentation models see \cref{sec:supp_models}.